 RETT can be payable in relation to both asset deals and share deals.
 Real estate share deals are situations where the company being acquired qualifies as a 'real estate company' namely if at least 50% of its assets consist of real estate (either in the Netherlands or abroad) and that real estate is mainly (70% or more) instrumental in the trading of and/or development of real estate, and 30% of those assets are located in the Netherlands.

-RETT is paid by the buyer.
-An exemption is sometimes available e.g. if newly built real estate or building land is purchased and VAT is payable.
+RETT is legally due by the buyer.
+An exemption from RETT may apply newly built real estate or building land is purchased and VAT is payable.

 As per 1 January 2023, the rate of the RETT is 10.4% (in 2022: 8%), unless residential property is involved.
-For residential property (houses, apartments, etc.) the transfer tax is at a rate of 2% in order to encourage the buying of houses by individuals.
+For residential property (houses, apartments, etc.) the transfer tax is at a rate of 2% (or 0% in the case that certain conditions are met) in order to encourage the buying of houses by individuals.

 The taxes applicable to real estate transfer transaction are: Capital Gains Tax (CGT), Stamp Duties.

-All deeds for transfers of interests in real property are required to be stamped under the Stamp Duties Act and the purchaser or assignee is responsible for this payment.
+Stamp duty is chargeable either at fixed rates or ad valorem (ie in proportion to the value of the consideration) depending on the class of instrument All deeds or instruments for transfers of interests in real property are required to be stamped under the Stamp Duties Act and the purchaser or assignee is responsible for this payment.
 The Federal Inland Revenue Service (FIRS) assessed rates for stamping of transfer documents for is 1.5% for transactions involving a corporate entity.

 A different tax regime and rates apply to transfer transactions where individuals are parties and the rates vary within the 36 States in Nigeria.
 In Lagos State, the rates payable for CGT and Stamp Duties is currently 0.5% each of the property value.